24/7 Emergency Services | se habla espanol

 A refrigerant leak is the most common cause.
 The cooling gas inside your AC is stored under high pressure, and even a small crack or hole in the lines can cause it to escape, creating that hissing sound.

+Another possible reason is high internal pressure.
+If the compressor is under too much stress or something is blocking the system, pressure can build up and create noise.
+This is a more serious issue and should not be ignored.
 Sometimes, the problem is not inside the AC unit at all.
-Leaky ductwork can also produce a hissing or whistling sound when cool air escapes through gaps or loose connections.
+Leaky ductwork can also produce a hissing or air conditioner whistling noise when cool air escapes through gaps or loose connections.
 In addition, a faulty expansion valve, which controls the flow of refrigerant, can also cause similar sounds if it is not working properly.

 The Most Common Issue: Refrigerant Leak

 Refrigerants play a key role in cooling your home.
 It moves through the system, absorbing heat from inside and releasing it outside.
-Because it operates under high pressure, even a tiny leak can create a noticeable hissing sound.
+Because it operates under high pressure, even a tiny leak can create a noticeable AC hissing sound.

 Over time, wear and tear, corrosion, or vibrations can create small holes in the refrigerant lines.
 These leaks are often found near joints, connections, or along the copper pipes that connect indoor and outdoor units.
+If the leak is not fixed in time, your AC unit will make a hissing noise, lose its cooling ability and may even suffer major damage, such as compressor failure.

 Signs That Come Along with a Hissing Sound